RayyanNafees/pb-llm/docs/session_2025-10-15_13-27-26.380/pocketbase_docs_full.md

 ## 25.Extend with JavaScript - Overview
 # Extend with JavaScript - Overview
-Open Source backend in 1 file with realtime database, authentication, file storage and admin dashboard
-## Content
 Overview  ### JavaScript engine
 The prebuilt PocketBase v0.17+ executable comes with embedded ES5 JavaScript engine (goja) which enables you to write custom server-side code using plain JavaScript.
 You can start by creating *.pb.js file(s) inside a pb_hooks